Difference Between Depreciation vs Amortization

 Annual Amortization Expense = $40 million

-Depreciation vs Amortization both are used to distribute the cost of an asset (be it tangible or intangible) over its useful life.
-Depreciation is more precisely used for tangible assets and amortization is used for intangible assets.
-Both Depreciation vs Amortization are recognized as expenses in the revenue statement of the Companies and used for taxation purpose.
+Depreciation vs Amortization is used to distribute an asset’s cost (be it tangible or intangible) over its useful life.
+Depreciation is more precisely used for tangible assets, and amortization is used for intangible assets.
+Both Depreciation vs Amortization are recognized as expenses in the revenue statement of the Companies and used for taxation purposes.
 Both Depreciation vs Amortization broadly serve the purpose of taxation and accounting.

 Recommended Articles

-This has a been a guide to the top difference between Depreciation vs Amortization.
-Here we also discuss the Depreciation vs Amortization key differences with infographics, and comparison table.
+This has been a guide to the top difference between Depreciation vs Amortization.
+Here we also discuss the Depreciation vs Amortization key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more.